koraykoca/Python-Notes-Tips/README.md

     if always_false:  # Check Function object
         print("It enters here")
 ```

- - List comprehensions return full lists, while generator expressions return generators.
-Unlike lists, lazy iterators do not store their contents in memory, so generators are a great way to optimize memory.
-However, if speed is an issue and memory isn’t, then a list comprehension is likely a better tool for the job than a generator.
-Generator expressions are often slower than list comprehensions because of the overhead of function calls (next()).

 ### __init.py__
 When importing the package, Python searches through the directories on sys.path looking for the package subdirectory.